By Dominic Carter

 Given the extreme pressures placed upon them in traditional working roles, it’s not so surprising that some Japanese men seem to resent the more ‘exciting’ lives that women lead and have suggested to me that women therefore are less committed at work.
 This seems to be an unfortunate by-product of the social restraints they feel and neither gender profits from this.

-I have no time for glass ceilings
+There is no time for glass ceilings

 Inclusiveness and equal pay for equal work as a non-negotiable goes without saying.
 I’ve no time and certainly no economic incentive for glass ceilings.
 But, equally, I wonder if our goal of equality may be better realized by re-framing the problem to create equal flexibility for men as well as women.
 We need to change the workplace system as a whole in a way that benefits both genders.
 In other words, it’s critical to consider the idea that the restrictions and expectations placed on women’s roles are the flipside of those placed on men.